Last updated: September 8th, 2023

 CM is now the default executable launcher for Assetto Corsa.
 When you open Assetto Corsa, you’ll be running the enhanced Content Manager version.

-You’ll also need Assetto Corsa Content Manager to install the Custom Shaders Pack for Assetto Corsa (CSP) and the Sol Mod for Assetto Corsa.
+You’ll also need Assetto Corsa Content Manager to install the CSP for Assetto Corsa and the Sol Mod for Assetto Corsa.
 What are those?
 Read on.

 Custom Shaders Pack for Assetto Corsa on PC

-The Custom Shaders Pack (CSP) is a collection of modules that gives Assetto Corsa many new features.
-The “weatherFX” module is like a graphics SDK (software development kit) that gives Assetto a whole new look and advanced capabilities such as day/night cycle, 3D clouds, and enhanced lighting.
-The Custom Shaders Pack is also needed for Sol.
+The Custom Shaders Patch (CSP) is a collection of modules that gives Assetto Corsa many new features.
+The “weatherFX” module is like a graphics SDK (software development kit) that gives AC a whole new look and advanced capabilities such as a day/night cycle, 3D clouds, and enhanced lighting.
+The Custom Shaders Patch is also needed for Sol.

-To install the Custom Shaders Pack for Assetto Corsa on a PC, download the CSP zip file from here, and drag and drop the zip file into the Content Manager window.
+To install the Custom Shaders Patch for Assetto Corsa on a PC, download the CSP zip file from here, and drag and drop the zip file into the Content Manager window.

 Next, open the “install” menu and Install CSP which should appear at the bottom of the dropdown menu like this:

-If you intend to install Sol, you’ll need at least CSP version 0.1.76.
-If you’ve installed an earlier version, go to settings > CUSTOM SHADERS PATCH > Select the “ABOUT & UPDATES” tab and choose version 0.1.79 or whichever is the current recommended version.
+If you intend to install Sol, you’ll need the latest recommended version of CSP.
+If you’ve installed an earlier version, go to settings > CUSTOM SHADERS PATCH > Select the “ABOUT & UPDATES” tab and choose whichever is the current recommended version.

 Sol Mod for Assetto Corsa

 Sol is the graphics mod to get for Assetto Corsa.
-The patch adds an incredibly enhanced experience graphically, a better cloud and sky renderer, wet circuits, nighttime running, and so on.
+It adds an incredibly enhanced graphical experience, better cloud and sky rendering, wet circuits, night-time running and so on.

 How to install the Sol mod for Assetto Corsa